input-output-hk/haskell.nix/docs/tutorials/materialization.md

 ## What is materialization?

-Capturing and storing the nix files for a project so that they do not need to be built (or checked).
+Capturing and storing the Nix files for a project so that they do not need to be built (or checked).
 This allows us to cache the input of an IFD (import from derivation).